 Qualifications and Duties:

 USAI is looking for highly motivated undergraduates, recent graduates, and graduate students with a strong interest in U.S.-Asia relations.
-We seek individuals possessing strong writing and organizational skills and focused research interests to fill the following positions.
+We seek individuals possessing strong written and organizational skills, as well as focused research interests.

 Foreign applicants are encouraged to apply for internships.
 Appropriate required visa is the responsibility of individual applicants.